 It's important to remember that not every knee implant is the same.
-VERILAST Knee Technology directly addresses two of the most commonly cited concerns associated with knee replacement implants:1
+VERILAST Knee Technology directly addresses both of the most commonly cited concerns associated with knee replacement implants:1

 Whether or not to undergo knee replacement surgery is a very important decision.
 No matter how statistically safe and successful knee replacement surgery has proven to be, every surgery has risks.
 Before making any surgical decision, conversations should take place with your family, your primary care doctor and your orthopaedic surgeon to make sure that knee replacement with VERILAST Technology is the right course of action for your particular situation.